maksimryndin/distributed-book/src/introduction/tap.md

 [^capabilities]: Comprehensive overview of Linux capabilities and different related exploits can be found at [Linux Capabilities](https://book.hacktricks.xyz/linux-hardening/privilege-escalation/linux-capabilities) by Carlos Polop.

 [^ip_cli]: We could create a TAP device with the command `sudo ip tuntap add dev0 mode tap`.
 The only difference with our programmatically created device is that our device is not persistent - it lives while our process lives.
-To make our device persistent we can just add the flag `IFF_PERSIST` to `ifru_flags`.
+To make our device persistent we could just add the flag `IFF_PERSIST` to `ifru_flags`.